 Although I live in Central Florida, I grew up in the heart of the English countryside, where all of my family still lives.
 Having my whole family living 4,000 miles away means that I travel backwards and forwards across the Atlantic at least once a year, if not more often – and oh how I hate that journey!
-As I’ve mentioned before, I really don’t like to fly (read this post to see what I do to deal with that!) and two of my biggest fears are flying over water, and flying at night.
+As I’ve mentioned before, I really don’t like to fly (read this post for more tips on dealing with fear of flying) and two of my biggest fears are flying over water, and flying at night.
 Unluckily for me, flying from the US to the UK is typically an overnight flight, and obviously there’s quite a lot of water involved!
 I spend most of those 7-hour flights watching out the window in hopes that it might get light soon, or that I might see something to indicate we’re now over land, and get absolutely no sleep!
 Recently, a friend (who feels the same way about flying as I do!) suggested an alternative to this long trip: a stopover in Iceland, and this month, we decided to give her suggestion a try.
 This past Wednesday, we flew from New York’s Newark airport to Birmingham, England, via Reykjavik, Iceland, and in two weeks we’ll be doing the return journey, this time with two days in Iceland.
 The trip was an absolute success, and I’ve already decided that this will be the only way we cross the Atlantic in the future!
 Read on to find out why!

 When I started researching this trip, it became clear that we had two options for airlines; IcelandAir and Wow Air.
 Both airlines offered very reasonable prices; we are used to paying around $1,000 per person for round trip transatlantic flights between the US and the UK, and we found both of these airlines came in at about half of that price; we paid a little less than $1,000 on IcelandAir for one adult, one child, and one lap infant round trip New York to Birmingham in the middle of the summer travel season.
 The big difference I found between the two airlines was that Wow Air is considered more of a budget airline, and you’ll have to pay extra for checking a bag and selecting a seat in advance.
 The prices for Wow Air looked cheaper initially, but once all of those charges were factored in, the prices worked out to be about the same.